Barry Marshall

-Education and early life
+He is a prominent example, in the tradition of Jonas Salk, of testing a medical hypothesis by self-administration.

+Early life and education

 Marshall was born in Kalgoorlie, Western Australia and lived in Kalgoorlie and Carnarvon until moving to Perth at the age of eight.
 His father held various jobs, and his mother was a nurse.
 He is the eldest of four siblings.
-He attended Newman College for his secondary education and the University of Western Australia School of Medicine, where he received a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1974.
-He married his wife Adrienne in 1972 and has four children.
+He attended Marist College, Churchlands for his secondary education and the University of Western Australia School of Medicine, where he received a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1974.
+He married his wife Adrienne in 1972 and has four children, a son and three daughters.

 Career and research

 In 1979, Marshall was appointed Registrar in Medicine at the Royal Perth Hospital.
 He met Dr. Robin Warren, a pathologist interested in gastritis, during internal medicine fellowship training at Royal Perth Hospital in 1981.
 Together, they both studied the presence of spiral bacteria in association with gastritis.
 In 1982, they performed the initial culture of H. pylori and developed their hypothesis on the bacterial cause of peptic ulcers and gastric cancer.
 It has been claimed that the H. pylori theory was ridiculed by established scientists and doctors, who did not believe that any bacteria could live in the acidic environment of the stomach.
 Marshall was quoted as saying in 1998 that "everyone was against me, but I knew I was right."
 On the other hand, it has also been argued that medical researchers showed a proper degree of scientific scepticism until the H. pylori hypothesis could be supported by evidence.

-In 1982 Marshall and Warren obtained funding for one year of research.
+In 1982, Marshall and Warren obtained funding for one year of research.
 The first 30 out of 100 samples showed no support for their hypothesis.
 However, it was discovered that the lab technicians had been throwing out the cultures after two days.
 This was standard practice for throat swabs where other organisms in the mouth rendered cultures unusable after two days.
 Due to other hospital work, the lab technicians did not have time to immediately throw out the 31st test on the second day, and so it stayed from Thursday through to the following Monday.
 In that sample, they discovered the presence of H. pylori.
-They later found out that H. pylori grow more slowly than two days, and the stomach cultures were not contaminated by other organisms.
+They later found out that H. pylori grows more slowly than the conventional two days required by other mucosal bacteria, and that stomach cultures were not contaminated by other organisms.